 We note that any combination of the SDP and LP constraints can be used to define individual feasible position sets.
 A practical model of a heterogeneous system might incorporate both radial and angular constraints in the same network.
-Some nodes might receive optical signals from precise angles with poor distance information, while others might receive precise distance information without any directional knowledge.
-Combining the two types of constraints could result in a hybrid with better overall performance.
-We may also consider the scenario when nodes are equipped with both RF and optical mechanisms.
-That would let us combine constraint types at the node level.

 Modeling uncertainty in anchor positions